rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 So you are witnesses and you consent to the deeds of your fathers, for they killed them, and you build their tombs. ^1148

-Therefore also the Wisdom of God said, I will send them prophets and apostles, some of whom they will kill and persecute, ^1149
+Therefore also the Wisdom of God said, 'I will send them prophets and apostles, some of whom they will kill and persecute,' ^1149

 so that the blood of all the prophets, shed from the foundation of the world, may be charged against this generation, ^1150